Teenage Brothers on Sex, Social Media, and What Their Parents Don’t Understand

 Carlos: Brilliant.

 Liam: Brilliant!
-So now we’ve got mom and cancer off the list.
+So now we’ve got Mom and cancer off the list.

-Carlos: What are some things you wish mom and dad knew about what you need?
+Carlos: What are some things you wish Mom and Dad knew about what you need?
 What could they offer you to help you with being a 14-year-old boy?

 Liam: It would be really cool if they understood that I don’t want to be the uncoolest of my group.
 I don’t want to be the person to leave a party first.
 I don’t want to be the person who says, “No, we can’t go over to my house.”